chimechallenge/chime-utils/README.md

 You can generate all CHiME-8 DASR data in one go with: <br>
 `chime-utils dgen dasr ./chime8_dasr ./download /path/to/mixer6 --part train,dev`

-This script will download CHiME-6, DiPCo and NOTSOFAR1 in `./download` <br>
+This script will download CHiME-6, DiPCo and NOTSOFAR1 automatically in `./download` <br>
+Ensure you have at least 1TB of space there.
+You can remove the .tar.gz after the full data preparation to save some space later.

 Mixer 6 Speech instead has to be obtained through LDC. <br>
 Refer to [chimechallenge.org/current/task1/data](https://www.chimechallenge.org/current/task1/data) on how to obtain Mixer 6 Speech.

-You can check if the data has been successfully prepared with: <br>
+🔐 You can check if the data has been successfully prepared with: <br>
-`chime-utils dgen checksum ./chime8_dasr`
+`chime-utils dgen checksum ./chime8_dasr` <br>
+It is better to run this also for the evaluation part, when evaluation will be released.

 ### 🐢 Single Dataset Scripts